 Who will be able to open my utility Abloy lock?

 Your keys are individual and cannot be opened by any other Abloy key – even if your neighbour has the same type of lock.
-A master key for your lock is held by authorised utility companies and emergency services crews.
+A master key is held by authorised utility companies and emergency services crews.

 What do I do once I have a NMB or utility Abloy lock installed?

 Please call Jemena on 1300 137 078 or your gas retailer and let them know you have a NMB or utility Abloy lock installed.
-This information can be noted on your records so the meter reader knows what to expect when conducting a meter read at your premises
+This information can be noted on our records so the Jemena Gas meter reader knows what to expect when conducting a meter read at your premises